 The procedures for the usage of URIs and 'purpose' parameter tokens should follow the procedures defined in [RFC3261].
-The general management and provisioning of Rich Call Data for an initiating party requires a lot of validation of information regarding that specific initiating party, which is out of scope of this document.
-Because the 'rcd' Call-Info header field is inserted as part of the receiving part of the transition from NNI to UNI, the information populated in a received STIR 'rcd' PASSporT that is verified is a general anticipated process for translating information into the 'rcd' Call-Info header field to transport the rich call data into the UNI toward the end-user device.
+The general management and provisioning of RCD for an initiating party requires a lot of validation of information regarding that specific initiating party, which is out of scope of this document.
+Since the 'rcd' Call-Info header field is verified during the transition from the Network-to-Network Interface (NNI) to the User-to-Network Interface (UNI), a common approach is to extract and translate the verified information from a received STIR 'rcd' PASSporT into this header field.
+This allows the RCD to be delivered to the end user device through the UNI.

-The following example provides both the STIR RCD PASSporT and the corresponding set of Call-Info header fields showing the use of multiple 'purpose' parameters to indicate a jCard and an icon and also a 'call-reason' parameter:
+The following example provides both the STIR RCD PASSporT and the corresponding set of Call-Info header fields showing the use of multiple Call-Info 'purpose' tokens to indicate "jCard" and "icon" and also a 'call-reason' Call-Info parameter: